Virenbhalgamiya/Collaborative-Research-Agent/README.md

 ## Contact

-For questions or suggestions, open an issue or contact [your email].
+For questions or suggestions, open an issue or contact virubhalgamiya@gmail.com.